 Make no mistake, season six is bursting at the seams, and there are moments where the breakneck pacing is a lot to contend with.
 Even as the episodes run slightly longer this time around, they could easily be twice that and still leave wanting for more.
 The finale, in particular, goes from one massive set piece to the next so quickly that some vital moments are blink-and-you’ll-miss-it.

 The pacing isn’t a dealbreaker, but I can see how some will find it exhausting.
 Even an additional episode or two would be welcome.
 Not just to give the explosive action room to breathe, but to allow some brilliant character moments time to flourish.
-Especially early on, where Naomi and Filip battle with their inner demons, both helplessly trying to fight the turmoil boiling within them.
+Especially early on, when Naomi and Filip battle with their inner demons, both helplessly trying to fight the turmoil boiling within them.

 Similarly, some supporting characters disappear entirely with a passing remark.
 It’s a shame that the great Jared Harris was unavailable to return, but his smarmy OPA detective Dawes surely deserved a better sendoff.